jschirrmacher/mqtt-prometheus-gateway/README.md

 ![Architecture diagram](./architecture.drawio.png)

+In the meantime, I've added a gas meter sensor, which also uses a ESP8266, but a reed relay to measure the turns of the meter's wheel.
+So I expanded the tool to be more configurable which MQTT topics to subscribe and to which Prometheus metrics to publish the data.

-Mosquitto, Prometheus, Grafana and the tasmota-prometheus-gateway tool are run in a docker environment.
+Mosquitto, Prometheus, Grafana and the mqtt-prometheus-gateway tool are run in a docker environment.
 You can find a [docker compose file here](./docker-compose.yaml).
 It uses some configuration files I've included here as a starting point.

 To run this, you need NodeJS >= version 18.
 Install dependencies, and run the docker compose file: